MarcoDiFrancesco/Notes/Study/🔍 Supervised methods.md

 ## Machine learning

-**Machine Learning** is the study of algorithms that: at some task T, improve their performance P, with experience E. A well-defined learning task is given by a triplet <T, P, E>.
+**Machine Learning** is the study of algorithms that: at some task T, improve their performance P, with experience E. A well-defined learning task is given by a triplet $<T, P, E>$.
 Learning is about generalizing from the training data to un unseen target domain.

 X is the input and Y is the output